Skip to main content

 Official Disclaimer

-This update is based on publicly available information from U.S. Customs and Border Protection, the Federal Register, and credible legal and industry reporting as of 4 April 2026.
-The stricter photo validation is already active on the ESTA portal.
+This update is based on publicly available information from U.S. Customs and Border Protection and the Federal Register, reverified on 22 June 2026.
+CBP already uses a selfie for ESTA facial-matching, and a December 2025 Federal Register proposal would require a selfie on the ESTA website in addition to the passport-page photo (public comment closed February 2026; not finalised as of June 2026).
 Proposed future changes (social media, biometrics) are not yet in effect.
-This analysis is provided for informational purposes to help UAE residents understand the updated ESTA requirements.
+This analysis is provided for informational purposes to help UAE residents understand ESTA photo requirements.
 It does not constitute legal advice.
 For the latest official information, visit the ESTA portal at esta.cbp.dhs.gov.

 Verified Official Sources